uuuchit/pop-queue/.github/wiki/Configuration.md

 - `RATE_LIMIT`: The rate limit for job processing.
 - `CONCURRENCY`: The maximum number of concurrent jobs being processed.
 - `BACKOFF_STRATEGY`: The backoff strategy for job retries (e.g., `{"type":"exponential","delay":1000}`).
+- `BATCH_SIZE`: The batch size for job processing.
+- `PARALLEL_EXECUTION`: Whether to enable parallel execution of jobs.
+- `REDIS_PIPELINING`: Whether to enable Redis pipelining.
+- `NOTIFICATION_CONFIG`: The configuration for notifications.

 ## Configuration File